openshift-labs/learn-katacoda/introduction/developing-with-odo/06-making-changes-to-source-code.md

 `cd ~/frontend`{{execute}}

 Now, we will tell `odo` to `watch` for changes on the file system in the background.
-Note that the `&` is included to run `odo watch` in the background for this tutorial, but it is usually just run as `odo watch` and can be terminated using a `ctrl+c`.
+Note that the `&` is included to run `odo watch` in the background for this tutorial, but it is usually just run as `odo watch` and can be terminated using `ctrl+c`.

 `odo watch &`{{execute}}